Version 1.4 - Last Updated: 05 May 2026

 • integrated master’s degrees – a 4-year programme that awards a master’s degree on top of a bachelor’s degree

-• the foundation year available before some degree courses start, as long as these form part of an overall bachelor’s degree
+• foundation years available before some degree courses start, as long as these form part of an overall bachelor’s degree

-• all HTQs, including both full courses and modules of those courses
+It will fund all higher technical qualifications (HTQs), including both full courses and modules of those courses.

-• Level 4 to 6 qualifications currently funded by an Advanced Learner Loan where there is clear learner demand and employer endorsement
+It will fund level 4 to 6 qualifications currently funded by Advanced Learner Loans, if there is clear learner demand and employer endorsement.

 Q2: Will all courses need a credit value?

 A: Credits will be the basis of fee limits and fee loans under the LLE.
 To support this, certain types of provision will need to be credit-bearing to be designated for LLE funding.
-For example, you'll need to assign credits to:
+For example, credits will need to be assigned to:

 • modules